NaseemSrour/Deliveries/README.md

 On Unix/MacOS: <br>
 > source your-venv-folder/bin/activate

-This'll create a new directory in your project directory, with the name of your venv.<br>
 You will probably want to ignore this folder within git, rather than <b>not</b> adding it everytime you use <i>git add .</i><br>
 This can be done by a <i>.gitignore</i> file, but then you'd need to commit this file, and maybe you don't want to share<br>
 this file with others, so instead of adding <i>.gitignore</i> to itself, it is better to just add the venv folder<br>